manakjiri/personal-website/_posts/pythonoviny/2025-07-09-compiler-parser.md

 > 2. The tokens are parsed into an Abstract Syntax Tree (a tree-like representation of the syntactic structure of source code - much easier for machines to understand than written text - it captures the structure, not the meaning)

-Historically, Python (like many languages) used an LL(1) parser—in Python’s case, it was a hand-written recursive descent parser that could only look one token ahead.
+Historically, Python (like many languages) used an LL(1) parser — in Python’s case, it was a hand-written recursive descent parser that could only look one token ahead.
 The LL(1) approach has some limitations:

 - Limited Grammar: Only certain grammar structures are supported; [left recursion](https://peps.python.org/pep-0617/#lack-of-left-recursion) and [whitespace-sensitive constructs are tricky](https://github.com/python/cpython/issues/56991).
 - Ambiguity: Some new features were very hard to add to the language (e.g., the ["match/case" syntax](/pythonoviny/2025/match-case)).